pensjonatus/flash-fiction/blog/dicks-diary.md

 ---
-title: "Dick's Diary"
+title: Dick's Diary
 date: '2013-11-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I know what this city is really like.
 Every night, kneeling in its own filth,